 Two hundred meters of depth rating and a chronometer certification, carried under a name built on Roman gold and colored stones: on paper a Bulgari Diagono Scuba reads almost as a contradiction.
 It is not.
 This is a jeweler’s answer to the dive watch, a properly serious diver wearing a couture name, and in our opinion one of the more underrated tool watches of its era.
 The ref.
 SD38S is where that idea sits at its purest.

 The Diagono line was Bulgari’s push into sport during the 1990s, and the Scuba was its working diver.
-The doubled logo that rings this watch, BVLGARI repeated around the bezel and again around the caseback, is not decoration for its own sake.
-It descends directly from the 1975 Bulgari Bulgari that Gerald Genta drew for the house, where he ringed the bezel with the name twice in the manner of an ancient Roman coin carrying the emperor’s inscription around its edge.
+The bezel here is all business, a scalloped uni-directional diver’s bezel with a clean minute track and no logo on it.
+The doubled name instead lives where it belongs on a tool watch, engraved around the caseback: BVLGARI BVLGARI ringing the rim.
+That motif descends directly from the 1977 Bulgari Bulgari that Gerald Genta drew for the house, where he ringed the bezel with the name twice in the manner of an ancient Roman coin carrying the emperor’s inscription around its edge.
 Genta later admitted the doubled logo was called crass at first.
-It went on to become the most recognizable thing Bulgari makes, and seeing it stamped into a 200 meter diver is part of what makes this piece quietly compelling.
+It went on to become the most recognizable thing Bulgari makes, and seeing it carried onto a 200 meter diver is part of what makes this piece quietly compelling.

 Inside is the automatic caliber 220-NBBA, and the rotor states its case plainly: BVLGARI, TWENTY-ONE 21 JEWELS, 220-NBBA, SWISS.
 The 220 is built on Girard-Perregaux architecture, a genuinely good base, and Bulgari sent it through chronometer certification rather than leaving it standard.
 The bridges carry Cotes de Geneve striping and perlage with a gold-toned balance turning beneath, finishing you do not strictly need on a dive watch and exactly the sort of thing that separates this from a parts-bin sport piece.